-An undergraduate degree (UK 2:1 or equivalent) in information and computing science, information and management systems, or related fields such as engineering or finance.
+An undergraduate degree (UK 2:1 or equivalent) in related fields (e.g. computing, engineering, business, or financial mathematics).

 If English is not your native language or if you have not studied in English at degree level, you will need to provide evidence of your English proficiency.
 You should normally possess one of the following qualifications:

 - IELTS: 6.0 (minimum of 5.0 in all sections)